Zuehlke/kafka-streaming-technology/training-env-cloud.md

 After login, you find your VM [here](https://lightsail.aws.amazon.com/ls/webapp/home/instances)

 There are different VM's running, start the one with your name.
+Your VM is ready after about 10 minutes.

 ## Configure your environment